UMD-CS-STICs/CMSC388J-f20/p1/README.md

 These instructions can also be found in the Week 1 slides.

 Testing this project with our public tests requires a package called `pytest`.
-To install it, run either of the following in your terminal while in your virtual environment:
+To install it, run either of the following in your terminal while in your virtual environment, depending on your system:
 ```bash
 >>> pip3 install -r requirements.txt
 ```